 Interns are, among other tasks, required to:

-- carry out basic research on particular points of private international law or comparative law, relevant either to the operation of existing Hague Conventions or to the future work of the Hague Conference;
+- carry out research on particular points of private international law and/or comparative law, relevant to the operation of existing HCCH Conventions or to the future work of the HCCH;

-- take part in the practical work of preparation for meetings (working groups, Special Commissions, Diplomatic Sessions);
+- take part in the preparation of HCCH meetings (e.g., Council on General Affairs and Policy, Working/Experts' Groups, Special Commissions, Diplomatic Sessions);

-Applicants should bear in mind that, in keeping with the role of the Permanent Bureau as the Secretariat of the Hague Conference, the nature of the work assigned to interns will generally be a combination of both legal and administrative work.
+In keeping with the role of the Permanent Bureau as the HCCH secretariat, applicants should bear in mind that the nature of the work assigned will generally be a combination of both legal and administrative work.